 Can I also use chicken breast?
 Or would chicken thighs be the best choice?

-You can use chicken breast but chicken thighs are better because they have enough fat that makes it moist; so it doesn’t dry out easily even after frying.
+You can use chicken breast but chicken thighs are better because they have enough fat that makes it more tasty;

 Is it alright to use wheat flour instead of corn flour?